0xadada/0xadada.github.io/_posts/2020-10-09-right-to-repair.md

 license: cc-by-nc-sa
 ---

 2020 Elections are coming up, and beyond the Trump vs Biden theatrics, in Massachusets we have a [ballot referendum on the Right to Repair](https://www.mass.gov/files/documents/2019/08/07/19-06.pdf).
+TL;DR: Vote 'Yes' on Question 1.

 > Currently auto manufacturers must provide independent auto repair shops access to the same diagnostic and repair information about a vehicle as the manufacturers' dealers have, but the current law doesn't